Kitchen Zones

 Since so many different activities happen in the kitchen that have nothing to do with the other, setting this room up to be functional and not chaotic can be tricky.

-Today I am going to share with you my organizing tip that will not only keep this room functional but neat, clutter-free, and easy to keep that way.
+Today, I am going to share with you my organizing tip that will keep this room functional, neat, and clutter-free.
+This tip helped me keep our kitchen more organized even with a busy family of four growing boys.

 What are zones?

 Zones are areas where a particular activity occurs.
-So, for example, the area near the sink and dishwasher is your washing zone.
-The stove and oven are the cooking zone.
-The pantry and food cabinet is the food prep zone.
+For example, the area near the sink and dishwasher is your washing zone.
+The stove and oven are the cooking zones.
+The pantry and food cabinet are the food prep zones.

 Why are zones so helpful when organizing a room?

-When you determine a zone you are in a sense drawing a line in the sand mapping out what items you will want to keep in that area.
+When you determine a zone, you are, in a sense, drawing a line in the sand.
+Mapping out what items and tools you will want to keep in that area.

-How does that look?
+How does that look when you are organizing?
 Let’s back up and talk about the cooking zone again.

 On the flip side, you probably do not have items that have nothing to do with cooking in this area.
 Things like clothing, toys, cleaning supplies, or books.